github-rajs/interviewConnect/README.md

 # interviewConnect
-Web app made with stremlit for SQL problem solving/coding
+Web app made with stremlit for SQL online problem solving/coding

 Features:
 Randomly selects MCQ and coding problems for every time when login